Youssef-Khogaly/System_Programming_in_Linux/PicoShell/README.md

 - GCC or any C compiler

 ## EnvPath
-Update _ENV_PATH_ macro in shell.h file to absolute path to bin directory
+Update ENV PATH macro in shell.h file to bin directory absolute path
 ## Building PicoShell

 To build PicoShell, follow these steps: